raving-remoras/bangazon-site/README.md

 ## Sell a Product
 - When a user is logged in, there is an affordance in the navbar to Add a Product.
 - User can add the details for their product and add it to the market place.

+## Cart and Checkout
+- When a user is logged in, there is an affordance in the navbar to view the Cart
+- Items added from the product detail section are visible in a list.
+- Individual items can be deleted instantly by clicking <em>Delete</em>
+- The order can be cancelled completely (with a second confirmation screen) by clicking <em>Cancel Order</em>
+- Clicking <em>Complete Order</em> will prompt the user to select a payment type
+- Clicking <em>Done</em> after selecting a payment type will complete the order, thus clearing the cart of products

 ## User Settings
 - When a user is logged in, there is an affordance in the navbar to access User Settings.